AndyNgCE/COP4331-Project/Tests.md

 ## Power-Up Pickup - Automated Test
 Expectant behavior:
-On Power-Up grab a line should be printed the screen automatically indicating action.
+On Power-Up grab, a line should be printed on the screen automatically indicating action.